Blog

 Lululemon took the time to research and recognize what interests their customers have and evaluated the needs Lululemon could fill.
 This was especially powerful during the pandemic when people were turning to the internet for workouts in a way they never had before.
 They even started a Facebook group people could join to connect with others.

-Now that you can clear your mind of thoughts of competing with Amazon, it’s time to focus on what you can do to get more retail shoppers to your site and create the best buying experience possible to keep them coming back.
+Now that you can clear your mind of thoughts of competing with Amazon, it’s time to focus on what you can do to attract more retail shoppers to your site.
+By utilizing an e-commerce conversion funnel, you can guide customers through a carefully crafted buying journey that not only attracts but also retains them, ensuring they keep coming back.